-- The family must call the Middle School Nurse or Receptionist and inform him/her that the child is ill. - Upon return to school the student must bring a doctor's note. - The student/family will arrange with the Administration to schedule the make-up test.
+- The family must call the Middle School Nurse or Receptionist and inform him/her that the child is ill. - Upon return to school the student must bring a doctor's note. - The student/family will arrange with the teacher or the Administration to schedule the make-up test.

-• Types of Assessment:
+Types of Assessment: